-In a (big) data-driven world, a lot of pressure is put on data scientists to make sense of the massive amount of information companies have stored.
+In a data-driven world, a lot of pressure is put on the data team (data engineers, scientists, analysts ...) to make sense of the massive amount of information the other teams have stored.

 A new, IoT-driven chapter in Data Science

-The platform is open to all kinds of Big Data processing, storage and cloud components, preventing vendor lock-in.
+The interface is open to all kinds of data processing, storage and cloud components, preventing vendor lock-in.

 From an academic need to a business solution

 In 2013 Thomas Vanhove was a PhD student at imec - Ghent University, where he needed – as part of his research – to experiment with several data science tools.
 Quickly realizing the available platforms could not offer the flexibility he required for his work, he decided to develop his own data science interface.

 As more and more fellow PhD students and other colleagues requested his platform for their own research, Thomas began to inquire about the market feasibility of his idea and, in 2015, joined imec’s Opportunity Recognition Workshop (ORW) [link to new imec page on ORW], a three-day workshop for researchers and PhD students to assess their work’s potential from a business and economic perspective.
 After being assigned a business coach to help develop their idea, Thomas Vanhove and Gregory Van Seghbroeck launched the start-up Qrama to commercialize the Tengu interface and in May 2016 were accepted in the imec.istart Business Incubation Program.

 Being a spin-off company from imec - Ghent University, Qrama acquired a worldwide exclusive license from both entities to use the code behind the Tengu platform, which is now being used by imec in the context of the City of Things (CoT) program.